intermine/im-docs/docs/web-services/how-tos/get-lists.md

+---
-# How Do I Get A Listing of My Lists?
+title: How Do I Get A Listing of My Lists?
+---

 You simply need to make a GET request to the /lists resource: